 How My Chemical Romance's Welcome To The Black Parade became an emo anthem

-MCR have discussed the 15th anniversary of The Black Parade and revealed how its title song track almost never made it to the album.
+Find out more about My Chemical Romance's The Black Parade album and why its title track almost never made it on the LP.

 Listen to this article

-My Chemical Romance's The Black Parade album was released this week in October 2006.
+My Chemical Romance's The Black Parade album was released in October 2006.

 The third studio effort to come from Gerard Way and co, the concept album is considered one of the band's most accomplished works.
 It also gave the band their first UK number one single, Welcome To The Black Parade.